Skip to content

 2.1 Registration

-Graduands who register before the deadline of Wednesday 12 March 2025 will be entitled to initially purchase two guest tickets and, subject to availability, there will be further opportunities to purchase additional guest tickets after initial registration has closed.
+Graduands who register before the deadline of 4th March 2026 will be entitled to initially purchase two guest tickets and, subject to availability, there will be further opportunities to purchase additional guest tickets after initial registration has closed.
 The University will notify all registered students via their registered email regarding the availability of tickets.

 2.2 Late Registration

-In the event that graduands miss the registration deadline, please contact the Graduation team at graduation@lincoln.ac.uk.
+In the event that graduands miss the registration deadline, please contact the Graduation Team at graduation@lincoln.ac.uk

 3. Eligibility

-3.1 To be eligible to attend a graduation ceremony graduands must have:
+3.1 To be eligible to attend a graduation ceremony, graduands must have:

-• Had their award conferred by a University Board of Examiners or End Point Assessor on or before 3 March 2025.
+• Had their award conferred by a University Board of Examiners or End Point Assessor on or before 27th February 2026

-• Paid all outstanding academic tuition fees before 26th March 2025.
+• Paid all outstanding academic tuition fees before 4th March 2026

-• Not already attended a University of Lincoln graduation ceremony for the same award.
+• Not already attended a University of Lincoln graduation ceremony for the same

 3.2 Resits

-Graduands with resits will not be eligible to attend the graduation ceremonies taking place in April/May as final results will not have been conferred by a Board of Examiners or End Point Assessor and released in time to attend.
-Graduands will be invited to attend the next available ceremony series taking place in 2025, subject to an award being conferred by a Board of Examiners or End Point Assessor.
+Graduands with resits will not be eligible to attend the graduation ceremonies taking place in April as final results will not have been conferred by a Board of Examiners or End Point Assessor and released in time to attend.
+Graduands will be invited to attend the next available ceremony series taking place in 2026, subject to an award being conferred by a Board of Examiners or End Point Assessor.

 3.3 Extensions